TheophileMt92/theophile-mouton/work experience.md

 - Collaborated on research projects, providing assistance with statistical programming.
 - Processed and cleaned large databases to ensure data integrity and usability.
 - Created data visualizations to effectively communicate complex information.
-- Conducted multivariate statistical analyses to uncover patterns and insights
+- Conducted multivariate statistical analyses to uncover patterns and trends.
-- Utilized machine learning models for predictions and classification tasks
+- Utilized machine learning models for predictions and classification tasks.
-- Led the development and writing of scientific manuscripts, contributing to peer-reviewed publications
+- Led the development and writing of scientific manuscripts, contributing to peer-reviewed publications.